Documentation

 In reality, most of the materials have an elastic and a plastic region separated by a yield point, after which the stress-strain curve becomes nonlinear.
 A typical stress-strain curve for steel is shown below:

 That is why SimScale allows you to model such materials as elasto-plastic materials.
-The Elasto-plastic material model has a wide variety of applications, such as sheet metal forming, metal forging, and crash analysis.
+The Elasto-plastic material model has a wide variety of applications, thus it is particularly useful for predicting the behavior of materials under extreme conditions, such as impact loading, high pressures, and high temperatures.

 There are also applications where some plastic deformation is allowed in the design.
 In such cases, first run a simulation using a linear elastic behavior for the materials.
 If the stresses are greater than the yield strength, then an additional analysis is done with a plastic material behavior.